 HIPAA Compliance Student records that are disclosed to PresenceLearning by EA and maintained within PresenceLeaning products are by definition “education records” under FERPA and not “protected health information” under the Health Insurance Portability and Accountability Act of 1996 (HIPAA).
 Because student health information in education records is protected by FERPA, the HIPAA Privacy Rule excludes such information from its coverage.
 See the exception at paragraph (2)(i) to the definition of “protected health information” in the HIPAA Privacy Rule at 45 CFR § 160.103.
 See, also, Joint Guidance on the Application of the Family Educational Rights and Privacy Act (FERPA) and the Health Insurance Portability and Accountability Act of 1996 (HIPAA) to Student Health Records, USED and U.S. Department of Health and Human Services (November 2008).

-However, PresenceLearning strives to comply will all privacy laws and therefore has taken measures to ensure that we are HIPAA compliant.
+However, PresenceLearning strives to comply with all privacy laws and therefore has taken measures to ensure that we are HIPAA compliant.